 13 Reasons Why You Perform Well in Practice but Not in Soccer Games

-In this blog post, I will provide an in-depth explanation as to why you perform well in practice but not in games, as well as share tips that improve the pillars of performance to help you become a better player and get in better shape for game day.
+Understanding this gap between practice and performance is the first step to becoming a more consistent and complete player.
+In this blog post, I will provide an in-depth explanation as to why you perform well in practice but not in games, as well as share tips that improve the pillars of performance to help you become a better player and get in better shape.

 Why do some soccer players play better at training than during games?